MISSHA STROBEAM STARTER REVIEW

 HOW DO YOU USE IT?

-I apply mine as the first step of my makeup (after I finish my skincare).
+I apply my Missha primer as the first step of my makeup (after I finish my skincare).
 Of a morning, my skincare routine involves cleanse – tone – essence – ampoule – serum – moisturiser – sunscreen and then I apply a thin layer of Missha Strobeam Starter (Pink Light).

 Once I’m done, I pat in my April Skin Magic Stone Cushion (White) over the top, and I’m good to go.